flixofarrell/XGR_PIPELINE/README.md

 conda install -c bioconda/label/cf201901 nextflow
 ```

-or use curl to download the package into your current directory.
+Or use curl to download the package into your current directory

 ```bash
 curl -s https://get.nextflow.io | bash
 ```

-Clone this repository onto your machine
+and clone this repository onto your machine

 ```bash
 git clone https://github.com/flixofarrell/XGR_PIPELINE.git